Web Publishing Policy

 a.
 Official Version

-The official version of this document will be made available online through Web & Digital Media, a divison of the Office of Communications & Marketing.
+The official version of this document will be made available online through Web & Digital Media, a division of the Office of Communications & Marketing.
 Printed versions may be out-of-date and cannot be used to clarify certain policies, procedures, or guidelines related to Web standards for the University.
 Information in this policy may change at any time, and an update log will also be made available online.

 The Tennessee Tech Web site exists as the University's most important communication and recruitment tool for students, faculty, staff, alumni, and prospective students.
 It is critical for communication, learning, and scholarship.
 Tennessee Tech has worked hard to attain the highest level of excellence in education, research, and experience.
 To maintain and build upon that reputation, we must concern ourselves with the image we project.
 The Web Publishing Policy exists to facilitate usability and consistency and to promote a standardized University brand with Web sites University-wide that correlate directly with University publications.
 Each unit, department, club, office, and organization (hereafter ‘unit'), while having its own agenda, is also part of the whole and, therefore, needs to be clearly identified with the University brand.
 Accessibility is also an issue related to branding, image, and legal requirements.
 A uniform and professional communication standard helps us achieve this end.
 This policy is supplemented by the Web Standards Guide, which contains up-to-date style guidelines, accessibility guidelines, and other information that may change on a periodic basis.